|Best Mouth Call||Primos Hook Hunter||SEE IT||

 Of course, selecting the best turkey calls for the hunt might seem subjective.
 And in some instances, it is.
 But there are certainly options that stand out above the crowd.
 Check out the following.

-- Best for Beginners: Primos Bombshell
+- Best Overall: Primos Bombshell

 - Best Mouth Call: Primos Hook Hunter Mouth Calls

-- Best Friction Call: Primos Waterboard Box Call
+- Best Friction: Primos Waterboard Box Call

 - Best Locator Call: Strut Commander Hootie Owl Turkey Locator Call

-Things to Consider Before Buying a Turkey Call
+How to Choose a Turkey Call

 As with any purchase, there are things to consider before dropping that cold, hard cash.
 Turkey hunters should think about numerous things — including skill level, hunting styles, geographical location, prices, and more — before pulling the trigger on a purchase.